p-Lukas/antaeus/README.md

 ## time spent:
 1. 90min looking through the code base, running the rest API and sketching out the first solution idea
 2. 180min first iteration: no concurrency, no tests, no scheduler
+3. 150min Added Concurrency and scheduler.
+Investigation on how kotlin coroutine works in detail.
+Upgrading of dependencies to use this feature fully (most of the time spent here :/)

 ----